 3. First impressions count – How do I look, what should I wear?
 As it is a business networking event, then a business dress or very smart/casual is usually what is required.
 Your appearance is a representation of your business.

 4. Introduction – Describe yourself concisely, who you are and what it is that you do.
 If you have a USP, use that as part of your introduction.
 A firm handshake is always good, and avoid cheek to cheek kissing at this stage.

 5. Help others and you will be helped – If you are offering help to other businesses, what is it that you would like in return?
 If help is not offered, then be brave and ask for it.

-7. Arrange follow up meetings – If you have established rapport with someone then don’t be afraid to suggest a follow up meeting.
+7. Arrange a follow-up meeting – If you have established rapport with someone then don’t be afraid to suggest a follow-up meeting.
 Have your diary with you, so you can get something secured there and then.

 8. Positivity – Listen to what others have to say and contribute where you can to the conversation in a positive manner.
 If someone is being negative, do not mirror them, as you will probably walk away feeling like it has been a wasted conversation.

 9. Be focused – If you know who you want to connect with, remember to leave enough time to speak to them all.
 Refer to any notes that you made before the event and ensure that you have achieved what you came for.